-Several studies have shown that alcohol use and abuse can be especially dangerous for people diagnosed with HIV.
+Several studies have shown that alcohol use and use can be especially dangerous for people diagnosed with HIV.
 In fact, a recent study found that individuals with HIV who drink even one to two drinks a day are at an increased risk of alcohol-related health issues and death.

-Alcohol abuse can also increase a person’s risk of contracting HIV in the first place.
+Alcohol use can also increase a person’s risk of contracting HIV in the first place.
 Abusing alcohol can cause someone to participate in risky behavior, which can make a person more susceptible to the initial infection of HIV.

 What Is HIV?